boostercloud/docs-site/source/includes/_01-installing-booster.md

 ### Multiple AWS Accounts

-In case you're using multiple AWS accounts and not depending on the default profile, you will need to add a `region` field under the profile we will be using in the `credentials` file as seen on the right.
+In case you are using multiple AWS accounts and not depending on the default profile, you will need to add a `region` field under the profile we will be using in the `credentials` file as seen on the right.

 ```ini
 [default]